emtron-australia/help/content/engine-management/EcuReleaseNotes.md

 ![Image](</img/Untitled99.png>)

-&#54;) **Rolling Launch Control** Function added.
+&#54;) **Rolling Launch Control* - Function added.
 Rolling Launch Control will limit the Vehicle Speed once moving by limiting the Engine Speed.

 The system becomes enabled when the Rolling Launch&nbsp; Switch is ON.&nbsp; When the switch transitions from OFF -\> ON the ECU will record the current speed of the selected channel and this is used in a 3D Target Table to determine the actual speed limit.
 This allows either a 1:1 ratio (as shown below in switch position 1) or a custom ratio (switch position 2-4)